Cross-lingual Transfer of Monolingual Models: Related Work

-The overarching conclusion from all the above papers is that monolingual embedding spaces learned by Transformer-based language models are \emph{inherently} multilingual, in the sense that they share linguistic knowledge, most arguably semantics.
-We would like to exploit this observation in the traditional domain adaptation scenario \citep{ruder2019neural}, where the target language is considered as a new domain.
-Our hypothesis is that the shared properties between the embedding spaces of the source and target language will boost the model performance in the target language domain.
+The overarching conclusion mainly from \newcite{conneau-etal-2020-emerging} and \newcite{artetxe-etal-2020-cross} is that zero-shot cross-lingual transfer is facilitated by shared statistical properties between language spaces, rather than multilingual pre-training.
+We would like to explore if this holds in a different transfer scenario, where a model is transferred to a new language and fine-tuned on monolingual tasks in that language.
+Our hypothesis is that the statistics of language acquired by a model in the source language will transfer and boost monolingual task performance in the target language.